router5/router5.github.io/_guides/router-options.md

 component if `routeName` is no longer active.
 It saves you having to call `.deregisterComponent`.

 The same logic is applied with node listeners (and not route or global listeners) in router5 listeners plugin.

+## Strict query parameters

+Query parameters are optional, meaning a route can still be matched if a query parameter defined in its path is not present.
+However, if extra query parameters are present in the path which is being matched, matching will fail.

+If you want the router to still match routes if extra query parameters are present, set `strictQueryParams` to `false`.